-HOW DO I KNOW IF I'M A VICTIM OF IDENTITY THEFT?
+AM I A VICTIM OF IDENTITY THEFT?

 Many of us have gotten a notice saying our information has been stolen.
 But that doesn't mean you are also an identity theft victim.
 A criminal has to use your information for you to be an identity theft victim.
-This difference is important because (I) this guide is about avoiding identity theft, not resolving it (2) you may hear about other tools that are only available to identity theft victims, and as such call for proof of the theft, sometimes in the form of a police report.
+This difference is important because the raod map for resolving identity theft is different than the one for avoiding it.